suruproblox/Solana-Pump-Fun-Sniper-Bot/readme.md

 ## Why Choose Sfupu Pump Fun Sniper Bot?

+**The Original Pump Fun Sniper:** Sfupu is the ONLY Orginal Bot with low quality Imitators.
+Sfupu is the Original bot for Pump.fun tokens, designed for unmatched speed, reliability, and profitability.
+Beware of imitators offering unverified tools with slower performance.

 **Lightning-Fast Execution**: Outperform competitors with advanced liquidity pool detection and trade execution.

 **Customizable Strategies**: Tailor profit-taking and stop-loss thresholds to align with your trading goals.